s1unn/s1unn/README.md

 - 🌱 Currently Learning: I'm diving deep into Assembly, C++ and Python!
 - 💞️ Looking to Collaborate on: Open-source Java projects and data software solutions.
 - 🎵 Creative Interests: I also have a passion for digital audio workstations (DAWs) and music production in general.
-- 😄 Pronouns: Any pronouns are fine!
 - ⚡ Fun Fact: I love combining my love for nature and technology to create innovative and sustainable solutions.

 <!---
 s1unn/s1unn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.